eliasbuchwald/-reddit/FAQ.md

 ### Why doesn't search work?

 reddit used to use [Solr](http://lucene.apache.org/solr/) for its search needs, but [switched](http://blog.reddit.com/2010/07/new-search.html) to using [IndexTank](http://indextank.com/) in July 2010.
-They currently use [Amazon CloudSearch](http://aws.amazon.com/cloudsearch/).
-Kemitche has provided [instructions](http://www.reddit.com/r/redditdev/comments/wqx7o/does_reddit_using_amazon_cloud_search/c5fut4i) on how to set up a clone to use your own instance.
+They currently use [Amazon CloudSearch](http://aws.amazon.com/cloudsearch/). /u/kemitche has provided [instructions](http://www.reddit.com/r/redditdev/comments/wqx7o/does_reddit_using_amazon_cloud_search/c5fut4i) on how to set up a clone to use your own instance.